abigail-cbu/FirewallFinal/README.md

 For your final exam you’ll look at one specific software tool, a firewall.
 Please build your firewall from the following objects:

- 1. An Access list to keep URLs
+ 1. An Access list to keep URLs - Found in src/main/java/AccessList/FirewallController.java

         With a method to add a URL
         And a method to find a URL within the access list

- 2. A packet
+ 2. A packet - Found in src/main/java/AccessList/FirewallController.java

         Assume the packet format is a URL Address (16 characters) followed by the Packet Payload (64 characters) With a method to extract the URL address.

- 3. A Log to keep rejected URL’s.
+ 3. A Log to keep rejected URL’s. - Found in Found in src/main/java/AccessList/Logger.java

         With a method that accepts a URL and stores it in a Log entry.
         The Log entry should be 16 characters long.